christabor/flask_jsondash/README.md

 `app.config['JSONDASH_MAX_PERPAGE'] = 50`: The number of results to show per page.
 Remaining results will be paginated.

+## Versioning

+This project uses semantic versioning for releases.
+However, the master branch is considered to be unstable as it represents "bleeding edge" with updates, hotfixes, etc... that eventually get tagged with a release.
+If you want to use a stable version, make sure to pin the specific release you want to target.

 ## FAQs

 **Q**: "Why'd you choose to expose library X, Y, or Z?"